JuditKaramazov/JavaScripted/README.md

 This might surprise some of you, but no: I am not a maniac, and yes: **I do care** about your privacy.

-That's why, and as you'll see if you decide to check this site's [Layout.astro](/src/layouts/Layout.astro), I decided to implement [Plausible](https://plausible.io/), a lightweight, open-source, and privacy-focused website analytics tool.
+That's why, and as you'll see if you decide to check this site's [Layout.astro](/src/layouts/Layout.astro), I decided to implement [Umami](https://umami.is/), a lightweight, simple, open-source, and privacy-focused analytics solution.
 Long story short, it provides you with insights about your website traffic (such as page views, referral sources, and visitor behavior) while prioritizing user privacy, which means:

 - **No cookies**, guys (if we were talking about real ones, I would understand some sadness).
-Plausible is **GDPR (General Data Protection Regulation)**, **CCPA (California Consumer Privacy Act)**, and **PECR (Privacy and Electronic Communications Regulations)** compliant by default.
+Umami is **GDPR (General Data Protection Regulation)**, **CCPA (California Consumer Privacy Act)**, and **PECR (Privacy and Electronic Communications Regulations)** compliant by default.
 This leads to...

 - **No tracking consent banners needed**.

 - **No personal data collection**.

 > [!TIP]
 > If you are looking for some transparency and ethical alternatives to big tech while having a minimal impact on website performance, I suggest you try!
-Don't forget to [read their documentation](https://plausible.io/docs) first, though.
+Don't forget to [read their documentation](https://umami.is/docs) first, though.
 That's always essential.

 ### 🤝 SEO-friendly